Vilnius becomes giant open-air café to support bars and restaurants

 Lithuania's capital, Vilnius, is being turned into a giant open-air café with authorities allowing bars and restaurants to set up tables outside free of charge in order to respect social distancing rules as the country gradually eases lockdown restrictions.

+“After six or almost seven weeks in quarantine, everybody wants to socialise somehow and to socialise in a safe way,” Remigijus Šimašius said in a live interview on Euronews Now.

+The Baltic state has recorded 46 deaths and 1,419 cases of the virus since the beginning of the outbreak, according to a tally kept by the Johns Hopkins University.

-Shops, hairdressing and beauty parlours, libraries, museums and cafés were allowed to reopen across Lithuania on Monday as the country started to lift some restrictions imposed to curtail the spread of the COVID-19 pandemic.
+Shops, hairdressing and beauty parlours, libraries, museums and outdoor cafés were allowed to reopen across Lithuania on April 27 as the country started to lift some restrictions imposed to curtail the spread of the COVID-19 pandemic.

-The Baltic state has recorded 44 deaths and 1,344 cases of the virus since the beginning of the outbreak, according to a tally kept by the John Hopkins University.

-But cafés and restaurants still have to adhere to strict physical distancing rules in order to resume operation with seating only allowed outdoors and clients seated at different tables to be at least two metres apart.
+But cafés and restaurants still have to adhere to strict physical distancing rules in order to reopen, with seating only allowed outdoors and clients placed at different tables to be at least two metres apart.

 The measure has been welcomed by professionals with Evada Šiškauskienė, the head of the country's Association of Hotels and Restaurants, saying it "came just in time".